orbbec/OrbbecSDK-dev/docs/tutorial/API_Changes_at_v2.x.x.md

 - **loadLicense**
 - **loadLicenseFromData**

-### Reason for Incompatibility: These interfaces have been marked as deprecated in the previous version and are no longer supported or replaced by other functions
+### Reason for Incompatibility: These interfaces have been marked as deprecated in the version v1.x.y and are no longer supported or replaced by other functions

 #### C Interfaces